pachyderm/pachyderm/examples/opencv/README.md

 by creating a Pipeline, the pipeline for this example is at [`examples/opencv/edges.json`](/examples/opencv/edges.json).
 Notice that this file references the image you just created in the field `transform.image`.
-If you pushed your image to DockerHub then you chould change the value of that field to match the name of the image you created.
+If you pushed your image to DockerHub then you should change the value of that field to match the name of the image you created.

 To create the pipeline you do: